clodman84/Updated-Newer-Fresher-Version-3/docs/source/getting_started.rst

 Billing window
 ==============

-Using this window, you can search for names, IDs, hostels, etc. and bill them accordingly. clodman84 is so goated he made a parser to do shit lmaoooo.
+Using this window, you can search for names, IDs, hostels, etc. and bill them accordingly.
+The billing window comes with a parser built into so you can querry the database of students with more control.

+(ADD AN EXPLANATION OF THE PARSER SYNTAX HERE)

 .. _Logger: